mlacif1/booksAndMore/README.md

+On master branch - using Web workers:
+Just yarn install and yarn start

+On master-graphql branch follow the below instructions:

 To run this project:
 0) make sure that you are in the project folder
 1) yarn install (or npm install)